Improving Reflexive Surfaces Efficiency with Genetic Algorithms: ARAPUCA Simulation

 In this work, we simulate ARAPUCA-like devices using Python combined with a C\texttt{++} ray-tracing routine, as this approach proves to be simple and fast.
 Nevertheless, a complete simulation including all optical properties using Geant4 is desirable to confirm these results.

-The simulation consists of a box whose bottom is formed by a plane representing the entry window and the top by a mesh surface.
+The simulation consists of a box composed below by a plane representing the acceptance window and at the top by a reflexive mesh surface.
 In this mesh, the nodes are given by $(x,y,z)$ points where the coordinates $(x,y)$ are fixed, and $z(x,y)$ is allowed to change so that the surface can be interpreted as the plot of a two-dimensional function.
-The bottom and the top are connected by four walls that close the box, as shown in Figure~\ref{fig:arapuca_sim}.
+The two surfaces are connected by four walls that close the box, as shown in Figure~\ref{fig:arapuca_sim}.
 The photosensor is a small square that will be selected in the box to count and stop the photons that hit that region.
-The photons are generated in the bottom window and propagate only inside the box, being reflected by all surface points until they reach the photosensor or a maximum of 50 reflections.
+The photons are generated in the acceptance window and propagate only inside the box, being reflected by all surface points until they reach the photosensor or a maximum of 50 reflections.
 We only count the photons that reach the photosensor.